Soil Compaction Root Growth

 The Screwdriver Test: When soil is moist, try to push a sturdy screwdriver into the ground.
 If you meet sharp resistance at a consistent depth, you have a "hardpan."
 Note the depth of this layer.

 Root Inspection: Carefully dig up a struggling plant.
-Wash the root ball to observe architecture.
+Wash the root ball to observe The Architecture of Awe.
 Look for roots that grow horizontally or turn upward at a specific depth.
 This indicates a subsurface compacted layer.

 Remediation strategies range from immediate mechanical intervention to long-term biological solutions.
 The chosen method depends on compaction severity, soil type, and garden scale.
 Always assess soil moisture before any physical intervention.